r0zetta/graph_simulations/README.md

 # graphviz.py

 I have been using gephi (https://gephi.org/) for many years to visualize node-edge graphs in an appealing and eye-catching manner.
 Even though the tool is straighforward to use and contains many useful features, I have always wanted for a programmatic method to generate similarly visually appealing graph plots.
 Unfortunately, the options available don't hold a candle to gephi.
-As such, I decided to attempt to create a tool capable of creating visualizations similar to those that can be generated with gephi, and _graphviz.py_ is that tool.
+As such, I decided to create a tool capable of creating visualizations similar to those that can be generated with gephi. _graphviz.py_ is that tool.

 In order to use _graphviz.py_ you'll need to install the following: